PhantomBot/nightly-build/README.md

 * _PhantomBot-nightly-lin.zip_ - Contains the entire bot, but only the Java environment for Linux 64-bit (x86_64).
 * _PhantomBot-nightly-win.zip_ - Contains the entire bot, but only the Java environment for Windows 64-bit (x86_64).
 * _PhantomBot-nightly-mac.zip_ - Contains the entire bot, but only the Java environment for macOS 64-bit (x86_64).
-* _PhantomBot-nightly-arm.zip_ - Contains the entire bot, but no Java environment.
-Use this for Raspberry Pi or Linux 32-bit (x86) with OpenJDK 11.
+* _PhantomBot-nightly-arm-bsd-other.zip_ - Contains the entire bot, but no Java environment.
+Use this for Raspberry Pi, Linux 32-bit (x86) with OpenJDK 11, or BSD.
 The launch.sh script will provide instructions if you attempt to run it without the proper JDK.

 # Notice
 When running this from Linux with the included Java environment, you must `chmod u+x launch.sh && chmod u+x java-runtime-linux/bin/java`